Depending on whether you buy a freehold or a leasehold property, there may be limits on what you can do to your own home.

 Leaseholders have to get permission from the freeholder to make certain alterations to the property.
-They will also have to pay rent each year – known as 'ground rent' – and often have to pay an annual fee to a managing agent.
+They will also have to pay rent each year – known as 'ground rent' – and will often have to pay an annual fee to a managing agent.

-Your lease is a legal document, which will tell you how long you’re allowed to live in the building, as well as what you need to pay towards insurance and upkeep.
+Your lease is a legal document, which will tell you how long you’re allowed to live in the building as well as what you need to pay towards insurance and upkeep.

 When first drawn up, residential leases usually last for up to 125 years, although it’s possible to have a lease for up to 999 years.

 As a general rule, the longer left on your lease the better, as properties with short leases can be difficult to sell.